 - Investigate opportunities for new products or ingredients that prevent waste generation (and potentially burdensome regulation).

-- Identify resources that will help you conduct a waste reduction assessment at your business.
+- • Identify resources that will help the business conduct a waste reduction assessment.
 Trade associations, universities, and equipment vendors might have suggestions to reduce wastes.
 Indiana’s Compliance and Technical Assistance Program (CTAP), as well as local regulatory agencies and consultants can provide technical assistance in identifying potential waste prevention measures.

 - Set priorities and goals for the business.